optozorax/unasanu/content/en/index.md

 * For which classes of universes can the method of limit transition be applied?
 And to which class does our universe belong?
 * Which classes of universes can possibly be computed using a naive method?
 And does our universe belong to such a class?

 And I want to emphasize this: even if our universe and our consciousness do not adhere to unasanu for any reason, all these ideas apply to universes that exist in the form of programs.
-We now know that such universes exist, and that’s amazing.
+We now know that such universes exist, and that's amazing.
 And I will show even more interesting implications of unasanu for these universes.

 From here on, we will assume that our universe is indeed computable.
 If you're not comfortable with this, simply imagine that I'm not discussing our universe, but rather an arbitrary computable one, and all conclusions are valid for this other universe.